migueref/library-laravel/readme.md

 ## Library project - Laravel 5.6

-Powerful library built with.
+Powerful library built with Laravel.
 Use your own whole library.
 It's easy to use, create your catalog books, tags.
 Browse for different genres, simple and elegant interface.